seregazhuk/seregazhuk.github.io_old/_posts/2016-05-12-laravel-facades.md

 }
 {% endhighlight %}

-`getFacadeRoot()` method returns an instance of the service object behind the facade:
+Method `getFacadeRoot()` returns an instance of the service object behind the facade:

 {% highlight php %}
 <?php